Nature Decides

 If the mind does not control decisions, what does?
 According to knowledge received by Ra Uru Hu in Human Design, the body directs our movement.
 Specifically, the magnetic monopole — a unifying force that keeps us on our unique trajectory — guides our path.

 In Human Design, we access our most reliable nature through our definition, particularly our inner authority — the unique decision-making process for each person — which originates from within that definition.
 Once again, we see a parallel with recent scientific research that supports the idea that decision-making arises primarily from biological and embodied processes rather than mental control.
 A prominent example includes the gut-brain connection.
-The enteric nervous system (ENS), sometimes referred to as the “second brain,” contains over 500 million neurons and connects with the brain via the vagus nerve.
+The enteric nervous system (ENS), sometimes called the “second brain,” contains over 500 million neurons and connects with the brain via the vagus nerve.

 For individuals with Splenic Authority, decisions arise from immediate intuitive or instinctive awareness — a concept that aligns with research on subconscious pattern recognition.
 The brain constantly processes vast amounts of information beyond conscious awareness, allowing for quick, instinctual decisions that often prove remarkably accurate.